codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

         }];
     }
     ```
 - The `handleAvailableCommandsCommand` helper function simply updates the results label.
-In a full app, we would be able to query SayKit for the currently available commands and present them to the user as speech, a table view, or both.
+Later, we'll go over how to query SayKit for the currently available commands and present them to the user as speech, a table view, or both.
     ``` objc
     - (void)handleAvailableCommandsCommand
     {